esmero/archipelago-documentation/docs/strawberryrunners.md

 4. Nested one level in, the `webpage` action uses the 'Post processor that Indexes WACZ Frictionless data Search Index to Search API' plugin.
 The `webpage` operations will be executed after the completion of the `wacz_page_extractor` operations.
 5. The `warc_to_wacz` action uses the 'Post processor that uses a System Binary to process * files' operations.
 6. The `subtitle` action extracts textual values from subtitle/transcript VTT files and generates time/space transmuted OCR.
 This transmuted OCR can be used to search within a time-based video or audio file's corresponding subtitle/transcript VTT file(s), then navigate to the matching time of the video or audio file within a media viewer.
+7. The `text` action extracts text from Files.

 ## Reviewing and Adjusting the default Post-Processors

-From the main Strawberry Runner Settings page, you can review and adjust the settings for the default Archipelago configurations by selecting `Edit` from the `Operations`` menu.
+From the main Strawberry Runner Settings page, you can review and adjust the settings for the default Archipelago configurations by selecting `Edit` from the `Operations` menu.

 Please see the following guides for: